 The ROD presented its Preferred Program Alternative that described actions, studies, and conditional decisions to help fix the Delta.
 Included in the Preferred Program Alternative Stage 1 implementation was the completion of a Delta Risk Management Strategy (DRMS) that would assess major risks to the Delta resources from floods, seepage, subsidence and earthquakes.
 DRMS would also evaluate the consequences and develop recommendations to manage the associated risk.
 Based on this need a Request for Qualifications was advertised in November 2005 and URS Corporation of Oakland, California was the successful applicant.
 The contract with URS is for a three year period from February 2006 to January 2009 for a sum of six million dollars.
-Early action items were initiated immediately following contract approval.
+The draft Phase 1 report has been submitted, and the draft Phase 2 report will be submitted in August 2007.
 In compliance with the requirements of AB 1200, the DRMS report will be submitted to the Legislature by 1 January 2008.